 Server-side signatures imply that the signatures are applied after the message has been sent.
 For more information, see How to apply a server-side signature.

-Client-side signatures imply that the user can see the signature whilst composing messages in Microsoft 365 (Outlook and Apple Mail) or G Suite (Gmail).
+Client-side signatures imply that the user can see the signature whilst composing messages in Microsoft 365 (Outlook and Apple Mail) or Google Workspace (Gmail).
 For more information, see How to apply a client-side signature.

 - All recipient rules: Implies the rules set to apply signature only when emailing specific recipients.
 For more information, see What are recipient rules?